 The design, research, development, testing, manufacturing, labeling, promotion, marketing, advertising and distribution of drug products are extensively regulated by the FDA in the United States and similar regulatory bodies in other countries.
 The regulatory process is similar for a new drug application, or NDA.
-The steps ordinarily required before a new drug may be marketed in the United States, which are similar to steps required in most other countries, include: (i) pre-clinical laboratory tests, pre-clinical studies in animals, formulation studies and the submission to the FDA divisory committee and approval by the FDA.
+The steps ordinarily required before a new drug may be marketed in the United States, which are similar to steps required in most other countries, include: (i) pre-clinical laboratory tests, pre-clinical studies in animals, formulation studies and the submission to the FDA of an initial NDA; (ii) adequate and well-controlled clinical trials to establish the safety and effectiveness of the drug for each indication; (iii) the submission of the NDA to the FDA; and (iv) review by an FDA advisory committee and approval by the FDA.

 Pre-clinical tests include laboratory evaluation of product chemistry, preparation of consistent test batches of product to what is known as GLP, toxicology studies, animal pre-clinical efficacy studies and manufacturing pursuant to what is known as GMP.
 The results of pre-clinical testing are submitted to the FDA as part of an initial NDA.
 After the filing of each initial NDA, and assuming all pre-clinical results have been approved, a thirty-day waiting period is required prior to the commencement of clinical testing in humans.
-At any time during this thirty-day period or at any time thereafter, the FDA may halt proposed or ongoing clinical trials under specified terms.
+At any time during this thirty-day period or at any time thereafter, the FDA may halt proposed or ongoing clinical trials until the FDA authorizes trials under specified terms.
 The initial NDA process may be extremely costly and substantially delay development of products.
-Moreover, positive results of pre-clinical tests will not necessarily indicate positive results in subsequent clinical test.
+Moreover, positive results of pre-clinical tests will not necessarily indicate positive results in subsequent clinical trials.